Cross-Domain Document Layout Analysis Using Document Style Guide

-\textbf{Cross-Domain Document Layout Analysis.} Since the data used for pre-training is essentially different from the target data, cross-domain technology needs to be considered.
-In recent years, many researchers have devoted enthusiasm to the cross-domain research of document layout analysis.
-Li~\etal~\cite{li2020cross} proposed a benchmark test suite and method for cross-domain document object detection, and Singh~\etal~\cite{singh2020multi} proposed a method for understanding multi-domain documents using few-shot object detection Layout method, Goslin~\etal~\cite{goslin2013cross} proposed a cross-domain evaluation method for document-to-HTML conversion tools to quantify the loss of text and structure in the process of document analysis.
-The current document quality evaluation work still focuses on the evaluation of document content and document image quality~\cite{alaei2018blind,rodin2021document,rai2018document,li2017attention,lu2019deep,kang2014deep}, and there is very little work that specifically evaluates the quality of document layout.
+\textbf{{Cross-Domain Document Layout Analysis.}} {Because the data used for pretraining are essentially different from the target data, cross-domain technologies must be considered.
+In recent years, several researchers have focused intensively on cross-domain research in document layout analysis.} Li~\etal~\cite{li2020cross} devised a benchmark test suite and method for cross-domain document object detection, and Singh~\etal~\cite{singh2020multi} introduced a method for understanding {multidomain documents using the} few-shot object {detection layout method.} Goslin~\etal~\cite{goslin2013cross} put forward a cross-domain evaluation method for document-to-HTML conversion tools to quantify the loss of text and structure {during} document analysis.
+The current document quality {evaluation study focuses} on evaluating document content and image quality~\cite{alaei2018blind,rodin2021document,rai2018document,li2017attention,lu2019deep,kang2014deep}, {and there is a lack of studies that specifically evaluate the quality of document layout.}

-These methods have played a milestone effect in the research of document layout generation.
-However, some Gan-based methods pay attention to the generation of document layout boxes and do not fill in the document elements, resulting in the inability to quality the generated document pages.
-Our work is to make up for this shortcoming.
+{The aforementioned methods have had a significant impact on the advancement of document layout generation research.
+Nevertheless, certain GAN-based approaches primarily focus on generating document layout boxes while neglecting the task of populating document elements.
+This limitation hinders the evaluation of the quality of the generated document pages.
+Our study aimed to address this deficiency and fill this research gap.}